A brief explanation of the important considerations associated with new build basement waterproofing.

 Qualified and Experienced

 Trace's Designers all hold CSSW, Furthermore a CSSW examiner, a PCA registered Waterproofing Design Specialist (also vets candidates seeking to join that register).
-MRICS Chartered Surveyor - winner of CSSW award for higest exam marks.
+MRICS Chartered Surveyor - winner of CSSW award for highest exam marks.
 Designers include ex RAF Tornado propulsion & Navy Nuclear submariner Engineers.

-Qualified Waterproofing Designers.
+Qualified New Build Waterproofing Designers

-Our Waterproofing Designers hold the CSSW qualification, our Director James is an Examiner for the CSSW qualification, is a PCA registered Waterproofing Design Specialist, and vets candidates seeking to join the PCA register.
+Our New Build Waterproofing Designers hold the CSSW qualification, our Director James is an Examiner for the CSSW qualification, is a PCA registered Waterproofing Design Specialist, and vets candidates seeking to join the PCA register.
 We undertake design work in AutoCAD and accept drawings in .pdf and (ideally) .dwg.

 Our Designers beyond James are David (MRICS Chartered Building Surveyor, CSSW award winner for coming top in the exams), Phil who is an ex-RAF Tornado Propulsion Technician (can strip and reinstate a jet engine), and Rory who is a Waterproofing Designer in training, but also ex-Royal Navy Submariner Engineer (nuclear).

-We are very much a design led business, we work from a single office where we sit together, as a team, producing the designs and proposals that our site ops implement.
+We are very much a design led business, we work from a single office where we sit together, as a team, producing the waterproofing designs and proposals that our site operatives implement.
 While that might sound like something and nothing, there is a definite benefit that we enjoy from the discussion and development of what we do together.
 All clients, prospective or otherwise are welcome to visit us at our office and see how we work.

-Structural Warranty Providers (Insurers).
+New Build Structural Warranty Providers (Insurers)

 Insurers are typically involved in new residential schemes where the intention is for the property to be sold, or borrowed against (mortgaged).